I'm a member

 This policy does not address use of IORT for breast cancer; for that indication, see related policy Accelerated Breast Irradiation after Breast-Conserving Surgery for Early Stage Breast Cancer and Breast Brachytherapy as Boost with Whole-Breast Irradiation.

-POLICYUse of intraoperative radiation therapy may be considered medically necessary in the following situation:
+POLICYUse of intraoperative radiotherapy may be considered medically necessary in the following situation:

-Use of intraoperative radiation therapy is considered investigational for all other oncologic applications.
+Use of intraoperative radiotherapy is considered investigational for all other oncologic applications.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.